day8/re-frame/docs/EPs/0002-ReframeInstances.md

 called `create-frame` - use it to create as many re-frame instances as you want.

-That's the easy bit.
-Now the design work starts in earnest.
-Two problems to solve:
+So, that's the easy bit.
+Now the design work starts in earnest and there's two problems to solve:
-   - how to register handlers "into" a `Frame` (aka VM creation)
+  1. how to associate handlers with a `Frame`
-   - within a view fucntion, how to `subscribe` or `dispatch` from/to the right `Frame`.
+  2. within a view fucntion, how to `subscribe` or `dispatch` from/to the right `Frame`

-### Building The re-frame VM
+### Problem 1: Associating Handlers

 A re-frame app is defined collectively by its handlers.

-It is the many calls to registration functions like `reg-event-db` and `reg-sub` which "build up" an app, infusing it with behaviour and function.
+It is the many calls to registration functions like `reg-event-db` and `reg-sub` which "build up" an app, infusing it with behaviour and capability.

-To support different `Frame` instances on the same page, how
+So, if there are different `Frame` instances on the same page, how
-should handlers be registered with one or more of them?
+should handlers be "added into" one or more of them?

-The difficult usecase here is where there there are two or more different apps on a page.
-Apps that share nothing.
+This is easy enough if all `Frames` on the one page are instances of the same app - all `Frames` will share the same set of handlers.
+But the design is tricker when different `Frames` are for different apps - each instance needs a different set of handlers.
 The handlers for one `Frame` should not be present in the other.

 **Solution sketch #1**: registration calls (`reg-event-db`, etc)